usds/justice40-tool/INSTALLATION.md

 This will work for both MacOS and Win10.
 Follow instructions on this [link](https://medium.com/@nodesource/installing-node-js-tutorial-using-nvm-5c6ff5925dd8)

-### Install Yarn and Gatsby CLI
+### Install Yarn
 - This is for both MacOS and Win10
 - Note that while this app uses npm as the package manager, yarn is required to build the [uswds](https://github.com/uswds/uswds) library.

-1. Open the terminal and type `sudo npm install -global yarn` and hit RETURN.
+Open the terminal and type `sudo npm install -global yarn` and hit RETURN.
 1. Type `yarn -v` and hit RETURN
-    2. Verify a version number is shown
-2. Open the terminal and type `sudo npm install -global gatsby-cli` and hit RETURN.
-    1. Type `gatsby-cli -v` and hit RETURN
 2. Verify a version number is shown

 ### IDE set up
 While any IDE can be used, we're outlining how to set up VS Code